Desert Gardens Rooms Ayres Rock Resort Accommodation Uluru

 Choosing your accommodation in Uluru is as much a matter of budget as it is style.
 The remote location makes things pretty pricey in this part of the country.
 We took the time to check out all the options while we were in the area and share our thoughts to help you decide where you should stay when you visit the red centre.

-The first thing to know when you start planning your stay here is that one company, Voyages Ayers Rock Resort, manages all the accommodations in Yulara, the nearest town to Uluru.
+The first thing to know when you start planning your stay here is that all primary accommodations in Yulara, the nearest town to Uluru, are run under a single operational umbrella.

 This article may contain compensated links.
 Please read the disclaimer for more info.